etrusci-org/quotes/markdown/quotes.md

 ## Seldon Edwards

 - He said that the principal function of music was to organize the details into harmonies that were intended to make us forget that there was randomness all around us.
 The same, he said, could be said for great books.

+## Seneca

+- All cruelty springs from weakness.

 ## Shannon L. Alder